This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 The water used for Budweiser Budvar all comes from local wells.
 The soft water needs no treatment before being used for beer.
 Unfortunately, the water is expected to be gone in 100 years, but that does give Budvar some time to figure out an alternative solution provided the rest of the planet hasn’t kicked us out by then.

 After walking around the outside of the building, barely managing to avoid getting run over by forklifts while attempting to get photos of stacked pallets of beer, it was time to head inside the brewery itself.

-In here, stainless steel tanks cladded in copper are filled with hop cones as part of the mashing process.
+In here, stainless steel tanks clad in copper are filled with hop cones as part of the mashing process.

 The Budweiser Budvar brewery cellar is kept at a cold 4° Celsius.
 Since we visited first thing in the morning, we hadn’t yet built up a day’s worth of exposure to the August Czech heat.
 Thus, the cellar visit was the first time I had felt bone-chilling cold since I had been in Iceland nearly two months prior.
 It was welcomed.
 So was the cold, fresh, unpasteurized beer.
 As almost always, a smile & a thank you can get you a refill.

-Our final stop of the tour was the massive packaging facility.
-The Budweiser Budvar brewery can process up to 80,000 bottles per hour.
+Our final stop on the tour was the massive packaging facility.
+The Budweiser Budvar Brewery can process up to 80,000 bottles per hour.
 Along the line, bottles are washed, inspected, filled, pasteurized, and labeled.